From Hell (film): Plot

 Abberline deduces that Freemason influence is involved in the murders.
 His superior, a high-ranking Freemason, opposes Abberline's methods and suspends him from the case.
 Thereafter, Abberline persists and discovers that Gull is the killer.
-Gull was instructed to dispose of all witnesses to the forbidden marriage of painter Albert Sickert to Ann Crook, the mother of his legitimate daughter, Alice.
-Sickert is revealed to be Prince Albert, grandson of reigning Queen Victoria.
+Gull was instructed to dispose of all witnesses to the forbidden marriage of painter Walter Sickert to Ann Crook, the mother of his legitimate daughter, Alice.
+Sickert is revealed to be Prince Albert, grandson of the reigning Queen Victoria.
 Albert is dying of syphilis, which makes baby Alice the soon-to-be heiress to the British throne.
 Gull boasts to Abberline that he will be remembered in history for giving "birth to the 20th century".
 Abberline draws his gun, vowing that Gull will never see the 20th century, but before he is able to shoot Gull, he is knocked out by Ben Kidney, another Freemason.

 The Freemasons try to eliminate Abberline without leaving any witnesses, but Abberline fights back and kills one of the assassins by overturning a carriage.
 Next, he rushes to save Mary but arrives too late, and blames his superior for not helping him or Godley on the cases.
-Going through gruesome murder, Abberline discovers a brunette lock of hair differing from Mary’s red concealing this evidence to protect her.
-Gull's increasingly sinister behaviour lends insight into his murderous, but calculating mind.
+Going through the gruesome murder scene, Abberline discovers a brunette lock of hair differing from Mary's red, and conceals this evidence to protect her.
+Gull's increasingly sinister behaviour lends insight into his murderous, but calculating, mind.
 Rather than publicly charge Gull, the Freemasons lobotomize him to protect themselves and the royal family from the scandal.
-Gull defiantly states he has no equal among men, remaining unrepentant until the operation, which renders him an invalid like Ann.
+Gull defiantly states he has no equal among men, remaining unrepentant until the surgery, which renders him an invalid like Ann.

 Abberline goes to the Ten Bells Tavern in Whitechapel and receives a mysterious letter from Mary.
 It is revealed that Gull had mistaken another prostitute, Ada, for Mary and killed her instead.
-Leery of being watched closely by Freemasons, Abberline decides not to look for her despite knowing she’s out there.
+Cautious of being watched closely by Freemasons, Abberline decides not to look for her despite knowing she's out there.
 He burns Mary's letter, knowing that he can never have a normal life with her.
 Sergeant Godley later finds Abberline dead of an opium overdose.
 Distraught, Godley places two coins over Abberline's eyes and mournfully says, "Good night, sweet prince."

-Years later, Mary is shown to have adopted Alice, and the two are living in a cottage on a cliff by the sea.
+Years later, Mary is shown to have adopted Alice, and the two are living in a cottage on a cliff by the sea in Ireland.